A Lower Bound on Latency Spikes for Capacity-Seeking Network Traffic: Analysis

-We make the following simplifying assumptions about the end-to-end congestion control method:
+To summarize, we make the following simplifying assumptions about the end-to-end CC method:

-\begin{itemize} \item A congestion signal is created at $X$ the instant capacity is reduced.
-The signal includes information about the new capacity of $X$. \item The congestion signal travels from $X$ to $A$ in the shortest possible time $d$ \item On receiving the signal, $A$ reacts immediately by reducing load to exactly match the new capacity at $X$ \item There is no queue at $X$ when the capacity drops \item There is infinite buffer space at $X$ such that no traffic is lost \item For simplicity, we ignore the fact that $A$ must reduce load below the capacity at $X$ to allow the queue to empty \end{itemize}
+\begin{itemize} \item A congestion signal including information about the new capacity is created at $X$ the instant capacity is reduced. \item The congestion signal travels from $X$ to $A$ in the shortest possible time $d_{signal}$ \item $d_{flight}$ is the time it takes a packet from $A$ to reach $X$ \item On receiving the signal, $A$ reacts immediately by reducing the load to exactly match the new capacity at $X$ \item The queue at $X$ is empty when the capacity drops \item There is infinite buffer space at $X$ so no traffic is lost \item For simplicity, we ignore the fact that $A$ must reduce load below the capacity at $X$ to allow the queue to empty \end{itemize}